 - Elder abuse in Texas nursing homes is a problem that needs to be fixed

 - Residents in long-term care facilities have rights

 - Holding negligent parties accountable is imperative

 - Public awareness of elder abuse and neglect will bring about needed and necessary changes

-If you or a loved one has experienced elder abuse while a resident in a nursing home or other long-term care facility, call the Law Offices of George Salinas today at (210) 225-0909, or contact us online, to schedule a free consultation with one of our experienced attorneys.
+If you or a loved one has experienced elder abuse while a resident in a nursing home or other long-term care facility, call George Salinas Injury Lawyers today at 210-225-0909, or contact us online, to schedule a free consultation with one of our experienced attorneys.